 Before the company sets the annual wage regulation, there shall be real discussions between the company and the employee representatives.
+There shall be drawn a protocol from the discussions.

 The discussions will be supplemental to the central settlement and must also take place if the companies do not initially want to make adjustments beyond what has been decided centrally.